Geczy/KStock/README.md

 KStock is a Robinhood Day-Trading Bot written in Python >3.5.
 It uses the Robinhood API, as well as live data from NASDAQ.com to contiously monnitor stocks and the users portfolio, determining when the most opportune time would be to sell/buy.
 I wanted to make this opensource because I've seen countless queries about a stock trading bot but with no product.
 Hopefully this gets the ball rolling and with contributions, everyone starts making money on the market.

-What does the *K* stand for?
-Initailly this was going to be apart of a much larger project titled *KAY*, then this kinda developed a life of it's own, but I kept the name.

 For those of you wondering, no. This does not and will not have any cryptocurrency integration.
 There are plenty of other bots for that.
 There are a couple of crypto tickers you can play with that are just as volatile as the cryptos themselves.
 Have a look at MARA, RIOT, LFIN, LTEA, if you're interested.

 ### Features